OlegYch/config-beans/README.md

 ----------
 * Support Map
 * Support non-default constructors in case classes
+* Release to central
+* Gracefully handle modification of default parameters
+* Support samples for collection values which are empty by default
 * Support comments
-* Gracefully handle modification of default parameters
-* Release to central
 * Support storages other than filesystem
 * Integrate https://github.com/typesafehub/config
 * Support substitution
+* Support inclusion
 * Support storage formats other than yaml

 Sample